Skip to main content

 Description

 The Digital Fairy Companion functions as a reactive embedded system that translates environmental data into interactive emotional responses to simulate a sentient digital presence.
 By continuously monitoring real-time inputs from light, motion, sound, color sensors and by capacitive touch interaction, the system utilizes a complex Finite State Machine to manage over seventeen distinct behavioral states.
 These inputs are processed by an STM32 Nucleo microcontroller which autonomously coordinates visual animations on a 2.4-inch LCD, synchronized audio responses stored on a microSD card, and dynamic ambient lighting via RGB LEDs.
-In practice, the system adapts its persona based on environmental triggers, such as entering a sleep state in low light or initiating a productivity timer when specific colors are detected, providing a comprehensive multi-sensory user experience.
+In practice, the system adapts its persona based on environmental triggers, such as entering a sleep state in low light, providing a comprehensive multi-sensory user experience.

 Motivation